Student Housing Policies

 TRASH REMOVAL AND LITTERING

 Disposing of personal trash in common areas is prohibited.
 Residents are expected to use the dumpsters outside of the buildings to dispose of trash.
-Dumpsters are located behind Juniper, Acacia, Fig, Elm, Sycamore and Valencia.
+Dumpsters are located behind Juniper, Acacia, Fig, and Elm.

 Unauthorized entry into, or presence in, any space or room that is restricted is not allowed.
 This includes, but is not limited to: roof areas, custodial closets, conference rooms without a reservation, and spaces designated as staff only.
 In addition, parking and/or driving a vehicle on any restricted area within Housing and Residential Engagement is prohibited.
 This includes, but is not limited to, operating any unauthorized vehicle on the Piazza and/or Tuffy Lane.